herissontiburcio/herissontiburcio/README.md

 - 👋 Hi, I’m @herissontiburcio
 - 👀 Sou estudante de Sistemas de Informação no IFS.
 - 🌱 I’m currently learning  JAVA, PHYTON, JavaScript , C++, PHP,  Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  em desafios que contribuam para a sociedade e em constante evoluça
-- 📫 How to reach me ...
+- 📫 How to reach me  https://www.linkedin.com/in/herisson-tiburcio

 <!---
 herissontiburcio/herissontiburcio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.